Omar-p/learning-notes/aws/aws.md

   ***
   Client
   <br>--> resolver -using root hint files
-  <br>--> Dns root servers root servers send the address of the server manage the top level root u search for (.com)
+  <br>--> Dns root servers send the address of the server manage the top level root u search for (.com)
   <br>--> then u ask for (amazon) . the authoritative server for amazon.com
   <br>--> resolver query amazon.com for www and send the result to the client
   <br>--> client go to www.amazon.com